John McVicar: Telling his story

 During his imprisonment for his failed attempt to rob an armed money transfer vehicle (as a fugitive), McVicar began his study for a postgraduate degree at the University of Leicester, which he completed upon his release.
 In addition, McVicar covertly wrote his autobiography, McVicar by Himself.
-After its publishing, he co-scripted the biographical film McVicar with Tom Cleg who also directed.
+After its publishing, he co-scripted the biographical film McVicar with Tom Clegg who also directed.
 Roger Daltrey (lead singer of The Who) played the title role.
 The film co-starred Adam Faith.

 According to McVicar's foreword to the revised edition of McVicar by Himself (published by Artnik in 2002), Daltrey's interest in breaking into the film industry as a romantic lead heavily compromised the film's depiction of his relationship with McVicar's then-wife, Sheila Wilshire.
 He maintained that his relationship with Wilshire was always more related to convenience after she gave birth to his son.
 Wilshire was arrested for housing a fugitive while McVicar was on the run from his escape from Durham Prison.